Self-Concordant Perturbations for Linear Bandits: Gradient-Based Prediction

 \subsection{Follow-the-Leader Style Algorithms}

+First, we place ourselves in the \emph{full-information setting}.
+This setting is different from the bandit setting introduced in Section~\ref{section:2} in that the whole loss vector $y_t$ is observed at the end of round $t$, instead of the punctual loss $\sca{y_t}{a_t}$.
+For all $t\ge 1$, let $Y_{t-1}\coloneq\sum_{s=1}^{t-1} y_s$ be the cumulative loss before time $t$.

-Let $Y_t\coloneq\sum_{s=1}^\top y_s$ be the cumulative loss for all $t$.
-At each time $t\in[n]$, Follow-the-Leader style algorithms choose the action $a_t$ by solving an optimization problem on $K$ involving $Y_{t-1}$ and a regularization term. \emph{Follow-the-Regularized-Leader} (FTRL) adds regularization via a penalty function \citep{abernethy2009competing}.
-Given a convex function $\psi:K\to\R$ called the \emph{regularizer}\footnote{ In the literature, the regularizer is usually scaled by a \emph{learning rate} $\eta>0$ \citep{orabona23}.
-The tuning of the learning rate is crucial in the analysis of FTRL in order to enjoy sublinear regret.
-However, for the sake of brevity, we do not include it in this first part and simply consider that it is included in the regularizer $\psi$. }, at time $t$, FTRL selects the action where ties are resolved arbitrarily. \emph{Follow-the-Perturbed-Leader} (FTPL) adds regularization via a stochastic perturbation \citep{kalaivampala, pmlr-v37-cohena15}.
-Given a probability distribution $\cald$ on $\R^d$ called the \emph{perturbation distribution}, at each time $t\in[n]$, FTPL selects the action
+An instance of \FTRL\space is defined by a convex \emph{regularizer} $\psi:K\to\R$\footnote{In the literature, the regularizer is usually scaled by a \emph{learning rate} $\eta>0$ \citep{orabona23}.
+The tuning of the learning rate is crucial in the analysis of \FTRL\space in order to enjoy sublinear regret.
+However, for the sake of brevity, we do not include it in this first part and simply consider that it is included in the regularizer $\psi$.}.
+At each time $t\in[n]$, the action chosen by \FTRL\space solves the penalized optimization problem